Gluesticks Blog

 • Preheat oven to 350 degrees.

-• Mix cake mix with eggs canned pumpkin.
+• Mix cake mix with eggs and canned pumpkin in a large bowl.

-• Scoop batter into each cake cavity (3 medium cookie scoops in each).
+• Spoon batter into each cake cavity (3 medium cookie scoops in each).

 • Bake for 20-25 minutes, or until toothpick inserted comes out clean.

 • Allow cakes to sit in pan for 5 minutes.
-Turn pan over to remove cakes and let cool completely.
+Turn pan over to remove cakes and let cool completely on a wire rack.

-• Mix frosting ingredients together using an electric mixer.
+• Mix frosting ingredients together using an electric mixer on high speed.

 • Fill frosting bag and ice cooled cakes starting at the bottom and finishing in the center of the bundt hole.
 Repeat until the cake has lines of icing all the way around.